Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ## Guidelines

+**Hint:**
+we have added basic make doe you can simply execute following actions from project root (only for Unix):
+- clean repo from temp/generated files `make clean`
+- build documentation with `make docs` in _docs/build/html_
+- test the project with `make test`

 ### Original code

 All added or edited code shall be the own original work of the particular contributor.